1. Home

 FLOOR MATS complete set rubber VW BUG BEETLE vintage

-The all-uppercase words immediately catch the reader's eye and tells them the most important information about the item for sale.
+The all-uppercase words immediately catch the reader's eye and tell them the most important information about the item for sale.

 To search for one word OR another, put the words in parentheses, divided by commas.